-“[The commercials] violated personal dignity; disrespected public taste, customs and community traditions; breached public morals; and used children in violation of advertising standards,” said CPA, adding that it received several complaints from consumers and spotted the abuses through its media monitoring unit.
+“[The commercials] violated personal dignity; disrespected public taste, customs, and community traditions; breached public morals; and used children to violate advertising standards,” said CPA, adding that it received several complaints from consumers and spotted the abuses through its media monitoring unit.

 Juhayna’s TV commercial carried sexual connotations, used children in violation of advertising standards, and misled consumers by implying that the company’s milk is better than breastmilk, said the CPA.

-Birell shows a young man peaking into the private area of another man at a bathroom, which breaches public morals, CPA added.
+Birell shows a young man peaking into the private area of another man in a bathroom, which breaches public morals, CPA added.

-Dice’s commercial shows the body of naked woman in underwear, said CPA.
-It carries many sexual insinuations, promoting immorality and justifying infidelity, the agency added.
+Dice’s commercial shows a naked woman’s body in underwear, said CPA.
+The agency added that it carries many sexual insinuations, promoting immorality and justifying infidelity.